navjotsagoo/pcf-aws-govcloud/README.md

 ## Create New EBS Volumes

-Create two new EBS volumes, each of the original size of the snapshots taken earlier.
+Create two new EBS volumes, where each volume is the original size of the snapshots taken earlier.
-> Stemcell volume = 10 GB
+> Original Stemcell volume = 10 GB;
-> Ops Manager volume = 50 GB
+> Original Ops Manager volume = 50 GB

 Format them with ext4 file system and mount them to jumpbox vm.
 See commands from above.